KarelZe/thesis/references/obsidian/chapters/💤Embeddings for tabular data.md

 Like in chapter [[🛌Token Embedding]] the dimension of the embedding $e_{d}$ affects the expressiveness of the network and is a tunable hyerparameter.
 One major drawback of learned embeddings is, that they contribute to the parameter count of the model through the embedding matrix or increased layer capacity of subsequent layers.

-To this end, embeddings are non-exclusive to Transformer-based architectures, and can be used in other deep learning-based approaches, and even classical machine learning models, like [[🐈gradient-boosting]].
+To this end, embeddings are non-exclusive to Transformer-based architectures, and can be used in other deep learning-based approaches, and even classical machine learning models, like [[🐈Gradient Boosting]].
 Covering these combinations is outside the scope of this work.
 We refer the reader to [[@gorishniyEmbeddingsNumericalFeatures2022]] for an in-depth comparison.
 Next, our focus is on two concrete examples of Transformers for tabular data.

 ## Notes
 [[💤Embeddings for tabular data notes]]